 I want to be careful here, because "acceptance" has been co-opted by wellness culture into something that looks like smiling through pain while holding a smoothie.
 That's performance.
 Real acceptance is closer to what happens at a funeral when the eulogies are over and everyone has gone home and you're sitting alone in a quiet room understanding, fully and without defense, that something is gone and nothing will replace it.

-The vegans I know who age with grace have all, at some point, had that reckoning.
-They've sat with the fact that their marriage didn't last, or their activism didn't change the world the way they hoped, or their body started declining despite decades of careful eating.
+The people I know who age with grace have all, at some point, had that reckoning.
+They've sat with the fact that their marriage didn't last, or their work didn't change the world the way they hoped, or their body started declining despite decades of careful attention.
 They didn't spin it into a lesson.
 They didn't reframe it as a blessing.
 They just let it be a loss.

 And something remarkable happens after that.
 A kind of spaciousness opens up.
 The energy that was being used to maintain the fiction of the planned life becomes available for the actual one.
 I've watched people in their late sixties suddenly take up painting, not because they read an article about neuroplasticity but because they finally stopped waiting for the life where they were too busy being successful to paint.
 Some of them have quietly acknowledged that practicality was never the same thing as wisdom, and that admission alone seems to lighten something fundamental in them.